KimRo/TwinCAT3-Utilities-Hash-BLAKE3/README.md

 - No parallellization implemented so expect no drastic better performance compared to other hashing algorithms
 - TO BE INVESTIGATED: speed improvements could be achieved by using TwinCAT job tasks
 - Will disturbe the realtime behavior of the task if too large blobs are hashed, monitor for task overruns

+## 📦 Dependencies
+* This library relies on [Tc3_AlgoInterfaces](https://www.github.com/kimro/Tc3_AlgoInterfaces) for the use of the generic IDigest interface.

 ## 🧪 Example